jagzuk/Getting_And_Cleaning_Data/CodeBook.md

 ## Overview
 The R script `run_analysis.R` found in this repository is a solution to the project assingment for the Getting and Cleaning Data course.

 The project uses [data collected from the accelerometers of Samsung Galaxy S smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-The source data set is provided as zip library containing a number of normalized text-based data files without headers.
+The source data set is provided as a zip library containing a number of normalized text-based data files without headers.

-Of relevance to this project the data comprises 3 files each of training and test data, a file containing activity labels and a file containing variable labels.
+Of relevance to this project, the data comprises 3 files each of training and test data, one file containing activity labels and one file containing variable labels.
 See Source Data Overview for more information on these files.

 The purporse of the script is to combine these 8 files into a single tidy data set showing the average of all mean and standard deviation observations for each subject and activity.
 This is achived by performing the following operations: